 Abstract

 Testing for significant differences in quantities on protein level is a common goal of many LFQ-based mass spectrometry proteomics experiments.
 Starting from a table of protein and/or peptide quantities from a given proteomics quantification software, many tools and R packages exist to perform the final tasks of imputation, summarization, normalization, and statistical testing.
 To evaluate the effects of packages and settings in their sub-steps on the final list of significant proteins, we studied several packages on three public datasets with known expected protein fold changes.
 We found that the results between packages and even across different parameters of the same package can vary significantly.
-Therefore, we hope .
+Therefore, we hope this benchmark helps identify the right package for a particular dataset.
 In addition to usability aspects and feature/compatibility lists of different packages, this manuscript highlights sensitivity and specificity trade-offs that come with specific packages and settings.

 1. Introduction

 Proteomics has become a key technology to understand and characterize protein expression (1, 2), interactions and sequence modifications (3) in state-of-the-art biology research (2).
 Quantitative bottom-up proteomics has been dominated by three different approaches: in vivo metabolic labelling (4), in vitro labelling (5), and label-free methods (6).
 In quantitative label-free, no isotopes or labels are added to the sample and the samples are not multiplexed in the same runs.
-Label-free approaches typically require fewer sample experimental steps, and differential expression analysis can (7).
+Label-free approaches typically require fewer sample experimental steps, and differential expression analysis can simultaneously be performed across many samples (7).

 From the bioinformatics data analysis perspective, label-free methods and labelled experiments share multiple steps including mass spectra preprocessing, peptide identification and protein inference (8).
 For peptide/protein identification tasks, multiple bioinformatics tools are available such as MaxQuant (9), MS-GF+ (10), and PeptideShaker (11); and cloud-based workflows like quantms (12) or Galaxy proteomics (13, 14).
 However, the quantification step is significantly different, including multiple sub-steps such as feature retention time alignment and feature detection (8, 14, 15).
 One of the main challenges in label-free based experiments is the high number of missing values across samples and replicates, which makes other sub-steps like protein expression normalization difficult (15, 16).
 The high number of missing values presented in LFQ-based experiments has triggered the development of multiple R-packages including different algorithms for intensity normalization and imputation.

 In this work, we studied multiple R-packages that enable the normalization, imputation, and differential expression analysis on LFQ-based intensity proteomics experiments.
 Previous works have mainly focused on evaluating the software that performs peptide identification, protein inference (17) and the generation of protein intensity tables (8, 18, 19).
 We first briefly describe the main packages and tools that enable the statistical analysis of LFQ datasets from peptide or protein intensity data.
-While multiple packages and tools are available for statistical analysis of these data, we selected some of the most relevant ones and novel implementations including MSstats (20), Perseus (21), Proteus (22) prolfqua (23), ProVision (24), LFQ-Analyst (25), Eatomics (26), ProStaR (27) and msqrob (28-30).
+While multiple packages and tools are available for statistical analysis of these data, we selected some of the most relevant ones and novel implementations including MSstats (20), Perseus (21), Proteus (22) prolfqua (23), ProVision (24), LFQ-Analyst (25), Eatomics (26), ProStaR (27) and msqrob2 (28-30).
 Finally, we used three different datasets - UPS spiked dataset (31), large-scale mix dataset (32) and toxicology dataset (33) - to evaluate the performance of each tool and discuss some of the advantages and disadvantages of their use with different types of datasets.

 2. R-packages for statistical analysis of quantitative LFQ-based data